BIGJRA/BIGJRA.github.io/rejuv.md

 60 power \| 100% accuracy \| On Murkwater Surface Field, power is
 boosted x1.5.

-I’m not saying Amanda is harder than this fight but… it’s close.
+I'm not saying Amanda is harder than this fight but… it's close.
 He does have some threats, particularly Mega Toxtricity, whose field boosted Overdrive that hits both of your Pokemon might just knock them entirely off the map.
-Raichu’s ability is always activated so it will surely outspeed you.
+Raichu's ability is always activated so it will surely outspeed you.
 Other than that, though nothing goes too crazy on the offensive side if you can manage it right.
-Note that on this field all Ground moves fail, so you’ll likely need to try a different strategy to succeed here than sheer super effective move overload.
+Note that on this field all Ground moves fail, so you'll likely need to try a different strategy to succeed here than sheer super effective move overload.

-Even though there’s no mountain in sight, physically, if you use Blizzard -\> Sky Uppercut here, you can turn the field into Snowy Mountain, allowing your Rock Sliders to go crazy.
+Even though there's no mountain in sight, physically, if you use Blizzard -\> Sky Uppercut here, you can turn the field into Snowy Mountain, allowing your Rock Sliders to go crazy.
 Or consider using just the Icy Field and letting Blizzard users go off.
 You can also take Snowy